well-typed-lightbulbs/rpi/README.md

 Work in progress.

-This repository is based on https://github.com/dbuenzli/rpi-boot-ocaml and attempt to re-use some components to be used with MirageOS 4.0 and the Raspberry Pi 4.
+This repository is based on https://github.com/dbuenzli/rpi-boot-ocaml and an attempt to reuse some components for MirageOS 4.0 and the Raspberry Pi 4.

 ### Build for Bare Metal